XRPLF/rippled/.github/pull_request_template.md

 - [ ] Documentation Updates
 - [ ] Release

+<!--
 ## Before / After
+If relevant, use this section for an English description of the change at a technical level.
+If this change affects an API, examples should be included here.
+-->

 <!--
-If just refactoring / back-end changes, this can be just an English description of the change at a technical level.
-If an API change, examples should be included.
--->

 ## Test Plan

-<!--
-Please describe the tests that you ran to verify your changes and provide instructions so that others can reproduce.
+If helpful, please describe the tests that you ran to verify your changes and provide instructions so that others can reproduce.
+This section may not be needed if your change includes thoroughly commented unit tests.
 -->

 <!--